Labiri/nazcawiki/binance.md

 ## Creating an account on Binance

-Creating and funding a Binance account is very easy.
-Go to Binance.com and click on the `Register` button.
+A Binance account is required for Nazca to perform the trades.
+If you already have a Binance account you use for your trading or holdings, you can create a new account with a different email address, and Binance also lets you verify it by simply using a different document (e.g. main account verified with Passport, second account verified with national ID).

-_You can register with our referral link if you would like to support our work:_ **https://binance.com/refcode
+If you don't have an account yet, creating and funding a Binance account is very easy.
+Go to Binance.com and click on the `Register` button. _You can register with our referral link if you would like to support our work:_ https://binance.com/refcode

 **Make sure you actually are on the Binance website (and not on a phishing website) by checking the SSL certificate's validity next to the address bar.**